sindresorhus/p-defer/readme.md

 > Create a deferred promise

-[**Don't use this unless you know what you're doing!**](https://github.com/petkaantonov/bluebird/wiki/Promise-anti-patterns#the-deferred-anti-pattern) Prefer the `Promise` constructor.
+[Don't use this unless you know what you're doing.](https://github.com/petkaantonov/bluebird/wiki/Promise-anti-patterns#the-deferred-anti-pattern) Prefer the `Promise` constructor.

 ## Install

 ```
-$ npm install --save p-defer
+$ npm install p-defer
 ```